mysticalseeker24/interview-agent_V2/docs/talentsync-project-specs.md

 **Workflow:** On page load, the frontend calls `GET /api/modules` to retrieve the list of available modules.
 Modules are displayed as interactive cards.
 When a user clicks "Details", a modal or detail page shows a summary; clicking "Start" begins the interview setup.

-#### Feature 2: Advanced AI Interviewer Logic
+#### Feature 2: Advanced OpenAI o4-mini Interviewer Logic

-**Purpose:** Create a realistic, adaptive Q&A experience using AI.
+**Purpose:** Create a realistic, adaptive Q&A experience using OpenAI o4-mini.
 The interviewer logic personalizes questions based on the candidate's profile (including resume) and prior answers.

 **Components:**
-- **Resume-Driven Q&A:** If the user uploads a resume, the system uses NLP/LLM analysis to extract skills, projects, and experiences.
-The AI then generates or prioritizes questions tailored to that resume content, making the practice interview highly relevant.
+- **Resume-Driven Q&A:** If the user uploads a resume, the system uses OpenAI o4-mini analysis to extract skills, projects, and experiences.
+The OpenAI o4-mini then generates or prioritizes questions tailored to that resume content, making the practice interview highly relevant.
-- **Adaptive Question Engine:** A core AI engine manages question flow.
+- **Adaptive Question Engine:** A core OpenAI o4-mini engine manages question flow.
 Initially it seeds a queue of base questions for the chosen module (core questions + any resume-based questions).
-After each candidate answer, the AI transcribes and analyzes it (via speech-to-text and NLP).
+After each candidate answer, the OpenAI o4-mini transcribes and analyzes it (via speech-to-text and OpenAI o4-mini).
 It then determines the next question using semantic similarity and contextual templates.
 Follow-up questions adapt to what the candidate has said, simulating an interviewer adjusting based on responses.
 - **Interview Modes:** TalentSync supports multiple modes:
   - **Practice Mode (private):** For individual use, casual tone, instant feedback.
   - **General (formal):** Simulates a formal interview setting with stricter scoring.